Underwoodt/ai-assistant-docs/ai-defra-complete-documentation (v3)/deployment/KUBERNETES.md

 # Deployment — CDP (Common Deployment Platform)

-> 🔴 **This file replaces the previous KUBERNETES.md.**
-> The previous version was a placeholder that admitted "KUBERNETES MANIFESTS NOT FOUND IN SOURCE."
-No Kubernetes manifests exist in any source repository.
-The system is deployed to **Defra's CDP (Common Deployment Platform)**, not self-managed Kubernetes.

----

 ## How This System is Deployed

 AI DEFRA Search is deployed to CDP, Defra's shared delivery platform.
 Docker images are built automatically on merges to `main` for services that include GitHub Actions workflows.